CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

 .. rubric:: Task completion, interfaces and demonstration programs

-Each task requires the implementation of specified functionality that can be accessed via a specified interface, usually a function signature (function name and arguments, and return values).
+Each task requires the implementation of functionality that can be accessed via a specified interface, usually a function signature (function name and arguments, and return values).
 At the end of each task is a description of a demonstration program that must be be provided.
 Demonstration programs must have the structure::